KiranGunathilaka/EDVRPnet/README.md

 4. then run "make MODE=release" to build the binaries.

 5. After EDVRP binary/executable appear on the directory, go to the omnetpp GUI IDE and inside EDVRP/simulations/ right click on the omnet.ini file and select "Run As" and then "Omnet simulation".
 Omnet simulation window will appear and select infile test configurations needed and run the simulation.
+(See the video)

+# IDE Configuration Selection:
+When running from IDE, you'll see these configurations:

+EDVRPBasic: Standard 6-node network test
+EDVRPScalability: Variable network sizes (5,10,15,20 nodes)
+EDVRPLinkFailure: Failure recovery testing
+EDVRPMetrics: Detailed metrics collection
+EDVRPComparison: EDVRP vs RIP comparison
+EDVRPStress: High-load stress testing

+# Post-Simulation Analysis
+Result Files Location:

+## Results are saved in:
+EDVRP/simulations/results/

+## File types generated:
+*.sca  # Scalar results (for analysis)
+*.vec  # Vector results (time series)
+*.vci  # Vector index
+*.elog # Event log